better-internet/radworks-grants/governance/README.md

 The list above is non-exhaustive.
 If a committee member does work beyond these points (e.g. works with another DAO to recruit contributors), they may add this as a line item in their invoice.

+## Voting

+There are 2 main votes that committee members must participate in:

+###Grant approvals
+These are the votes for initial approval and funding of a grant application (this will disperse 40% of the grant funds to the grantee)

+We will try to vote on these every 2 weeks from the start of the program.

+### Work approvals
+These are the votes on milestone or completed work (this will disperse the remaining 60% of grant funds to the grantee)

+We will try to vote on these on a rolling basis as work is completed.

 ## FAQs